 The daycare center moved to Messiah Lutheran Church at Broad and Blavis street.

 With this move Deborah knew she would need the rest of her family support thus her sister (Darlene Davis) and her brother (Tyrone Porter) came on board full time.
 Her uncle Edward Porter was always in the background helping.

-PDCEC undertook a major expansion with the opening of the Broad Street Academy (BSA), a private school emphasizing a “back to Basic” accelerated academic program.
-BSA enhances values and socialization skills, while maintaining an atmosphere that stimulates each child to reach his/her full potential.
+Families were seeking an alternative to public education in Philadelphia.
+PDCEC undertook a major expansion with the opening of the Broad Street Academy (BSA), a private school emphasizing a “BACK TO BASIC” accelerated academic program.
+BSA enhances values and socialization skills, while maintaining an atmosphere that stimulates each child to reach his/her potential.

 Introduced Parent Scholar Job Readiness Program to community.

 The Latchkey program was implemented to provide school-aged children with a safe haven after-school program.

 The Summer Camp Program began.
 This program provides educational, recreational, health awareness, and cultural activities.